EDIorg/EMLassemblyline/README.md

 ## Active projects

 * Creating a Shiny interface for editing metadata template files thereby eliminating requirements for text and spreadsheet editors while facilitating use of dictionaries, vocabularies, and ontologies.
 This is under development in the [MetaShARK](https://github.com/earnaud/MetaShARK-v2) application, developped by the PNDB (French Biodiversity National Data Hub).
-* Aligning EMLassemblyline with a profile of the most commonly used EML elements to provide an exchange interface with other information systems (e.g. [LTER-core-metabase](https://github.com/lter/LTER-core-metabase)).
+* Aligning EAL with a profile of the most commonly used EML elements to provide an exchange interface with other information systems (e.g. [LTER-core-metabase](https://github.com/lter/LTER-core-metabase)).
 * See project [issues](https://github.com/EDIorg/EMLassemblyline/issues) for more.

 ## Contributing